Undergraduate Program FAQs

 Can I pursue a minor?

-Yes, undergraduate public health students may pursue a minor in the College of Literature, Science, and the Arts (LSA), College of Engineering, the Stephen M. Ross School of Business, and the School of Art and Design.
+Yes, undergraduate public health students may pursue a minor in the College of Literature, Science, and the Arts (LSA), College of Engineering, the Stephen M. Ross School of Business, the School of Art and Design, the School of Education, the School of Information, the School of Music, Theatre and Dance, and the Taubman College of Architecture and Urban Planning.
 They may also elect a minor in Community Action and Social Change (CASC).

 Is there a public health minor?